AlexMercedCoder/tutorialblog/content/blog/2021/8/understanding_data_and_databases/index.md

 On a small scale most databases can work well for most use cases but for large sets of data how the database works and organizes the data and searches through the data can make a big difference in performance for your application.

 Not only does the database platform make a difference but also the design of your data.
-Thinking through your data models in a way that minimizes redundant data and structures the data in logical and easy to look up ways.
+Thinking through your data models in a way that minimizes redundant data and structures the data in logical and easy to look up ways can make or break the scalability of your application.

 ## Data Design

-WHen designing how your database will structure your data, first we break up our data in different units called models.
+When designing how your database will structure your data, first we break up our data into different units called models.
 Each model is a description of what one record of data should look like.

 For example, let's say you want to save mortgage applications in a database.
 The client filling out the application may include the following.